ArnaudBrousseau/arnaudbrousseau.com/content/notes/lightning-network-aha-moments.md

 In practice broadcasting on the Bitcoin network isn't efficient because it incurs fees.
 Instead, C can send the pre-image to B, thereby prooving it _could_ redeem the HTLC if it wanted (by going on-chain).
-This is enough for B to get confortable and update the (B,C) channel balance, sending 100,000 satoshis to C.
+This is enough for B to get comfortable and update the (B,C) channel balance, sending 100,000 satoshis to C.

 Once B has updated the (B,C) channel balance, B can send the pre-image to A.